bxpana/Updraft/Lesson6/NOTES.md

 - tells foundry to start deploy and when to finis the deployment

 - `forge clean` will clear the cache of your Foundry files which deletes Build Artificats and removes Cache Files

+### More Tests

+-  `forge test --mt <test_function>` allows you to test one specific test in your test file
+  - if you don't state which network it will test on an anvil one and close it after
+- `forge coverage --<fork-url or rpc_url> <URL>` shows how many lines of code are actually tested
+  - want this to be in higher % of tested lines (maximize your tests)

+#### Unit

+- testing a specific part of your code
+  - example (also includes integration because we're checking the version from another contract):
+    ```solidity
+    function testPriceFeedVersionIsAccurate() public {
+          uint256 version = fundMe.getVersion();
+          console.log(version);
+          assertEq(version, 4);
+      }
+    ```

+#### Integration

+- testing how your code works with other parts of your code

+#### Forked

+- testing your code on a simulated real environment
+- `forge test --mt testPriceFeedVersionIsAccurate -vvv --fork-url $SEPOLIA_RPC_URL`
+  - spins up an anvil copy of the URL (Sepolia in the above example) and simulate all the txns without having to actually deploy
+- this still makes calls to your RPC URL which could cause increased cost of RPC URL if using a third party like Alchemy
+  - Why?
+    - you're still making calls to the RPC URL to retrieve the latest state data for the simulations

+#### Staging

+- testing your code in a real environment that is not prod